TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 ### The Hard Way

-If you want something more complex than a single function, you can create a class which extends the `Pattern<TInput, TMatchResult>` class.
-This is a base class for patterns, and it implements the Description property which you don't have to use if you don't want – by default the description is empty, which means that the pattern doesn't have a description.
+If you want something more complex than a single function, you can create a class which extends the `Matchmaker.Patterns.Pattern<TInput, TMatchResult>` class.
+This is a base class for patterns, and it implements the `Description` property which you don't have to use if you don't want – by default the description is empty, which means that the pattern doesn't have a description.

 You can also implement the `IPattern<TInput, TMatchResult>` interface directly.
-But there is no reason to do that instead of extending the Pattern<TInput, TMatchResult> class unless your class already extends another class.
+But there is no reason to do that instead of extending the `Pattern<TInput, TMatchResult>` class unless your class already extends another class.
 But in that case making your class a pattern will break the single responsibility principle.
 So, don't do that.

 Next article: [Match expressions](expressions.md)